Skip to main content

 MAPLETON – "My family is living through a tragedy no one should have to face."

-Those are the words of Nancy Doerksen, taken from a Sunday night Go Fund Me post.
+Those are the words of Nancy Doerksen, taken from a Sunday night Go Fund Me page.

 The campaign is raising money to support the family after five children died and five others were injured – both parents, a younger brother and two other family members – in a two-vehicle crash near Conestogo Lake on June 12.

-"Our mom remains in the hospital suffering from multiple injuries, including injuries to her kidney, liver, gallbladder, broken ribs and pelvic bone, along with extensive bruising and trauma," Doerksen states.
+Her injuries also include those "to her kidney, liver, gallbladder, broken ribs and pelvic bone, along with extensive bruising and trauma," Doerksen noted.

-"Our youngest brother is also still in the hospital receiving care and recovering from his injuries, and our dad, who is also recovering from injuries sustained in the accident, will need support as he cares for our family and helps everyone through the difficult days, weeks and months ahead."
+"Our dad, who is also recovering from injuries sustained in the accident, will need support as he cares for our family and helps everyone through the difficult days, weeks and months ahead."

 "We lost five precious children who were deeply loved by all of us," Doerksen states.
 "The heartbreak and grief are beyond words, and our family is trying to navigate an unimaginable reality while supporting one another through this painful time."